Is There a Dimmer Outlook Ahead for Tenaris S.A. (TS)?

 Sponsored

+The average price from analysts is $24.62, which is $6.02 above the current price.
 TS currently public float of 233.00M and currently shorts hold a 3.19% ratio of that float.
-Today, the average trading volume of TS was 1.83M shares.
+Today, the average trading volume of TS was 1.78M shares.

 TS’s Market Performance

-TS stocks went up by 3.03% for the week, with a monthly jump of 2.67% and a quarterly performance of -13.39%, while its annual performance rate touched 79.56%.
-The volatility ratio for the week stands at 1.66% while the volatility levels for the past 30 days are set at 1.94% for Tenaris S.A..
-The simple moving average for the period of the last 20 days is 1.48% for TS stocks with a simple moving average of 1.96% for the last 200 days.
+TS stocks went down by -2.68% for the week, with a monthly drop of -4.57% and a quarterly performance of -14.80%, while its annual performance rate touched 82.10%.
+The volatility ratio for the week stands at 2.10% while the volatility levels for the past 30 days are set at 1.99% for Tenaris S.A..
+The simple moving average for the period of the last 20 days is -1.92% for TS stocks with a simple moving average of -2.31% for the last 200 days.

 Analysts’ Opinion of TS